Page Contents

 Calculation of Compressive Strength

-- The average strength of test specimens is greater than the characteristic strength plus the required margin.
+Concrete is considered acceptable when:- The average strength of test specimens exceeds the characteristic strength by the required margin.

 - No individual test result falls below the specified limits given in IS 456.